 Resume

-Experienced researcher in acoustics and lifelong learner of science.
+Experienced researcher in acoustics and immersive technologies.
 My interests include the perception of space through the sense of hearing integrated with other modalities such as vision and touch.

 I received my M.Sc. and Ph.D. degrees in 2013 and 2016, respectively, from the Graduate School of Information Sciences (GSIS), Tohoku University, Sendai, Japan.
 From April 2017 to March 2019, I worked as an Assistant Professor at the Research Institute of Electrical Communication (RIEC), Tohoku University.
 From August 2019 to January 2021, I worked as Chief Audio Scientist for Silicon Integrated, Wuhan, China.